marcuskongjika/marcuskongjika/README.md

 # Hey, I'm Marcus! 👋

-I'm a high school senior at The Country Day School, competitive robotics programmer, and aspiring engineer who loves to build large systems, whether on a robotics field or clean code in an IDE
+I'm an Incoming Computer Science I student at McMaster University, ex-competitive robotics programmer, and aspiring software developer who loves to build large systems, whether on a robotics field or clean code in an IDE

 ---

 ## 🚀 What I’m Into

-- 🤖 **FIRST Robotics (FRC)** – Lead programmer & Coordinator
+- 🤖 **FIRST Robotics (FRC)** – Ex Lead programmer & Coordinator
 - 💻 **Software engineering** – Java, C#, JS, algorithms & data structures
 - 🧠 **Problem solving** – turning crappy napkin thoughts into systems that work